ICICLE-ai/Organization-Classification-for-Food-Systems/README.md

 ```

 ## Contact and Reference
-For questions and issues, please contact `riloff@cs.utah.edu`.
+For questions and issues, please contact `riloff@cs.utah.edu` or `tianyu.jiang@uc.edu`.
 Our paper can be cited as:
 ```
 @inproceedings{jiang-et-al-2023-organization,
 title="{Classifying Organizations for Food System Ontologies using Natural Language Processing}",